Using Room Dividers to Carve Out Your Personal Sanctuary

 Right, this is where things get proper clever.
 Why have just a divider when you can have a divider that works double-time?

 Bookshelf dividers are absolutely genius for small spaces.
 You get your separation AND storage in one go.
-You can pick up lovely open-shelf units for around £90 and use them to holds books and decorative bits, plants and ornaments.
+You can pick up lovely Open-shelf units on Amazon and use them to holds books and decorative bits, plants and ornaments.

 For those of you on a tighter budget, even a simple console table with an overlay panel behind it can create that divider effect.
-Add some tall plants or decorative items on top and you’ve got yourself a functional and beautiful space separator for under £60 total.
+Add some tall plants or decorative items on top and you’ve got yourself a functional and beautiful space separator.

 Plant Dividers: Bringing the Outdoors In